-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact The Forest and Range Assessment Project and the Forest Legacy Assessment Project; and forest carbon measurement methodology Provided in Forest Protocols adopted by the California Air Resources Board.
+Potentially Significant Impact With Mitigation Incorporation . • No impact The Forest and Range Assessment Project and the Forest Legacy Assessment Project; and forest carbon measurement methodology Provided in Forest Protocols adopted by the California Air Resources Board.
 Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
-No, the project does not convert prime farmland, unique farmland, or in fact, an agriculture use. r farmland of Sta tewide importance to non-agricult tural use and is b) Conflict with existing zoning for agricultural use, or a Williamson Act contract?
-No, there are no conflicts with zoning for agriculture nor will the pro- Contracts in Inyo County.
-The project is for the cultivation of hemp p l.
-There are no l Williamson Act c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
-No, the proposed project site does not include forest land or timber la and. d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes No, the proposed project site will not affect forested land or impact a iny land use desi gnated for that put rpose. e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use? \boxtimes No, the proposed project site would not convert farmland from to a nextracted from hemp plants, an agriculture use. on-agricultural use.
-The project is for the cultivati ion of oils III.
+No, the project does not convert prime farmland, unique farmland, or in fact, an agriculture use. farmland of Statev wide importance to o non-agricultural use and is b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ No, there are no conflicts with zoning for agriculture nor will the project contracts in Inyo County.
+The project is for the cultivation of hemp pr There are no Willi amson Act c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
+No, the proposed project site does not include forest land or timber land nd. d) Result in the loss of forest land or conversion of forest land to non-forest use? $\boxtimes$ No, the proposed project site will not affect forested land or impact an ıy land use design ated for that purpe ose. e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use? $\boxtimes$ No, the proposed project site would not convert farmland from to a no extracted from hemp plants, an agriculture use. on-agricultural use e.
+The project is fo r the cultivation o f oils III.
 AIR QUALITY: Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes No, the project will not obstruct air quality plans in Inyo County or California and the project will be required to follow best practices for dust control and odors.
-Dust from the operations will be minimal and primarily from vehicle use.
-The project proponent shall work with the Great Basin Air Pollution Control District (GBAPCD) to design the operation in such a way as to minimize potential air quality effects from the hemp crop's VOC emissions (Terpenes). b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
-No. the proposed project will be in compliance with current air qual uv sianaaras
+Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ No, the project will not obstruct air quality plans in Inyo County or County for dust control and odors.
+Dust from the operations will be minimal work with the Great Basin Air Pollution Control District (GBAPCD) air quality effects from the hemp crop's VOC emissions (Terpenes). and primarily from m vehicle use.
+The project proponen t shall b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
+No, the proposed project will be in compliance with current air quality y standards.